must be about ready to have a new puppy join your family, and BOY, how EXCITING that is! We are glad

 If we sell that puppy for the full amount, we

 may go ahead and refund your deposit MINUS extra advertising expenses/fees/vet

 more information about our standard practices and health guarantees.

 The Final Payment:

 Cash at the time of pick up

-Payment via a PayPal account that doesn't require time
+Payment with a credit card/PayPal account that doesn't require time

 for bank clearance